mplanasgit/project-4/README.md

 <br>

 ## 2- Structure of the API
 The Game of Thrones script dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons).
-The script was very well curated and contained just a couple of missing values.
+The script was very well curated and contained just a couple missing values.
 It is divided in seasons and episodes and each row represents a line sentence from a character:

 ![script](images/Got_script.jpg)